 The plugin requires a dependency for configuration comparison jobs in DB Change Manager.
-This dependency can be set by opening the MANIFEST.MF file located in the META-INF directory of your project.
+This dependency can be set by opening the MANIFEST.MFfile located in the META-INFdirectory of your project.

-- 1 Select the Dependencies tab and click Add. - 2 Choose com.embarcadero.change.config.propertysource and click OK.

-The dependency is added to the plugin and appears in the Dependencies list.

-3 Press CTRL-S, or Select File>Save..

-Once the dependency definition has been saved, you can close the editor and the system will retain your selection.
+- 1. Select the Dependencies tab and click Add. - 2.
+Choose com.idera.change.config.propertysourceand click OK. - The dependency is added to the plugin and appears in the Dependencies list. - 3.
+Press CTRL-S, or Select File>Save.. - Once the dependency definition has been saved, you can close the editor and the system will retain your selection.

-IMPLEMENT A PROPERTY SOURCE
+Implement a Property Source

-Each configuration property source plugin must contain a class that extends com.embarcadero.change.config.propertysource.api.ConfigurationPropertySource.
+Each configuration property source plugin must contain a class that extends com.idera.change.config.propertysource.api.ConfigurationPropertySource.

-NOTE: If ConfigurationPropertySource cannot be found in Eclipse, it means you have misconfigured the target platform or target dependencies.
+NOTE: If ConfigurationPropertySourcecannot be found in Eclipse, it means you have misconfigured the target platform or target dependencies.

-1 Right-click on the project and select New>Class.

-The New Java Class dialog appears.

-2 Name the class JDBCVersionInformation, set the package to org.acme.versioninformation, and set the superclass to com.embarcadero.change.config.propertysource.api.ConfigurationPropertySource.
+- 1. Right-click on the project and select New>Class. - The New Java Class dialog appears. - 2.
+Name the class JDBCVersionInformation, set the package to org.acme.versioninformation, and set the superclass to com.idera.change.config.propertysource.api.ConfigurationPropertySource. - 3.
+Click Finish.

-3 Click Finish.